Saltillo Tile as Restaurant Flooring

-We love working with owner/designers because they are very precise about the desired outcome.
+We love working with owners/designers because they are very precise about the desired outcome.
 In this staircase, saltillo tile is used as the stair treads while the stair risers are custom painted Talavera tiles.
 Resting at the top of the staircase is a custom hand-carved stone fountain created from Cantera.
-This stair case sits in the middle of Pancho’s main dining room as a focal point for the restaurant.
+This staircase sits in the middle of Pancho’s main dining room as a focal point for the restaurant.

 Pancho’s Mexican style doesn’t stop in just the bar and restaurant.
-Get sudsy in these beautiful Talavera painted sinks in the bathroom.
-The bathrooms at Pancho’s Las Vegas are quite literally COVERED in talavera.
-It covers the walls, counters and sinks.
-Walking into the bathroom is pure delight on the eyes.
+Get sudsy in these beautiful Talavera-painted sinks in the bathroom.
+The bathrooms at Pancho’s Las Vegas are quite literally COVERED in Talavera.
+It covers the walls, counters, and sinks.
+Walking into the bathroom is pure delight in the eyes.
 If you get dizzy with busy and overwhelming patterns, proceed with caution!
 Talavera holds up well as counter tile and as sinks with proper installation and maintenance.